ryenl/hack4good/README.md

 # How to run this application.
-The following needs to be done before running the application: pip install pillow pip install schedule pip install python-dateutil pip install django
+The following needs to be done before running the application:
+1. pip install pillow
+2. pip install schedule
+3. pip install python-dateutil
+4. pip install django

-After which simply run the server locally using python mangage.py
+After which run the server locally by typing **python mangage.py** in the terminal.

 # Introduction